soudabeh19/repro-tools/README.md

 > pytest --cov=./ ./test_verifyFiles.py

 ## Getting Started with predict.py
-predict.py is a Python Script which provides to predict specific values of the input matrix, according to the user defined training ratio.
+predict.py is a Python Script which measures the differences between values predicted by a collaborative filtering model and the values observed in the data.

 ### Prerequisites